Many people complain that after installing car audio their subwoofer killed a car battery, but is this problem really caused by a subwoofer?

 If your engine works and you see voltage always between 13.2V and 14.7V, that means the alternator is in good condition and is charging the battery.
 In this case, you have nothing to worry about, both parts are working great.

 - The next step is to turn your electrical equipment on, lights, AC, fan, radio, The value on the voltmeter should drop to over 13V.
 If you see over 13V with your car audio on, your alternator and battery are in excellent condition.

-But, if you see voltage below 12.7V, that means an alternator does not produce enough power to the demanding equipment in your car and does not charge a battery at the same time.
+But, if you see a voltage below 12.7V, that means an alternator does not produce enough power for the demanding equipment in your car and does not charge a battery at the same time.
 In this case, an alternator should be replaced.

 Do I Need a Capacitor For My Car Audio?

 Adding a capacitor helps to stabilize voltage in a car.
 This is especially important for powerful car audio systems, where together with loud bass, you notice dimming headlights.
 An amplifier and battery cannot handle such a spike in energy demand, so an external capacitor is needed.

 In this article, you will find more information about car audio capacitors, which ones to use, and how to connect them.

 Do I Need an Extra Battery For Car Audio?

 Adding a second car battery works only when you listen to the music with the engine turned off.
 Extra battery, depending on the amplifier’s power consumption, can extend the listening time from a few minutes to another hour.